lfai/model_openness_tool/Test_Data/README.md

 ## Test File Generation
 This directory additionally contains a script that can be used to generate model files according to user specification or randomly.
 The script is located in the `Test_Scripts` directory.
 The `generate-test-files.py` script was used to generate models in this directory that follow the naming scheme above.

-Currently there are still a few bugs in the script, so a command line interface has not yet been implemented, however there are example calls in the script in the main function that can be modified to generate the desired test files.
+A command line interface has been implemented, run `./generate-test-files.py -h` to view options to be able to generate files in this manner Additionally, there are example calls in the script in an example function that can be modified to generate the desired test files.

 One notable bug is that the type-appropriate license count is not currently being generated correctly, so the files in this directory do not have the correct type-appropriate license counts.
 This appears to potentially be an issue with how open-data licenses are counted, so it may be an issue with how the model openness tool considers open-data licenses.